 Chapter Four: Operational recommendations on cross-cutting issues: drugs and human rights, youth, children, women and communities

-Drugs and human rights, youth, women, children, vulnerable members of society, and communities

-Enhance the knowledge of policy-makers and the capacity, as appropriate, of relevant national authorities on various aspects of the world drug problem in order to ensure that national drug policies, as part of a comprehensive, integrated and balanced approach, fully respect all human rights and fundamental freedoms and protect the health, safety and well-being of individuals, families, vulnerable members of society, communities and society as a whole, and to that end encourage cooperation with and among the United Nations Office on Drugs and Crime, the International Narcotics Control Board, the World Health Organization and other relevant United Nations entities, within their respective mandates, including those relevant to the above-mentioned issues, and relevant regional and international organizations, as well as with civil society and the private sector, as appropriate;

 For NGOs: Educate yourselves and your organisation about how problematic drug use affects your community.
 Build relationships with community, political, and thought leaders in your countries and invite them to visit your program and interact with your colleagues and populations.
 Get to know staff in regional branches of UNODC and WHO, and other relevant United Nations entities.
 Hold educational sessions on aspects of the drug problem that affect your communities, including individuals in recovery from substance use disorder and their families.
 Work with health professionals, national human rights organisations, and political leaders to ensure that national drug policies are comprehensive, integrated and balanced.
 Learn about the human rights conventions and their impact on drug policies.
 See “The Impact of Drug Policies on Children and Young People”.
 Legitimate drug control policies must respect all human rights and fundamental freedoms, and protect the health, safety and well-being of individuals, families, vulnerable members of the society, communities and society as a whole.

 Related SDG: Goal 5: Achieve gender equality and empower all women and girls.